bih.button.backtotop.text

 Clinical Information (ข้อมูลทางคลินิก):

-Alzheimer’s disease (AD) is one of the most common neurodegenerative disorders, which accounts for up to 75% of all dementia cases.
-AD can be categorized into two major types: Early-onset AD (EOAD) and late-onset AD (LOAD).
-EOAD is usually inherited autosomal dominantly, and occurs before the age of 60–65 years.
-APP, PSEN1 and PSEN2 genes are most common cause of EOAD.
+Alzheimer's disease (AD) is one of the most common neurodegenerative disorders, accounting for up to 75% of all dementia cases.
+AD can be categorized into two major types: early-onset AD (EOAD) and late-onset AD (LOAD).
+EOAD is typically inherited in an autosomal dominant manner and occurs before the age of 60–65 years.
+Mutations in the APP, PSEN1, and PSEN2 genes are the most common causes of EOAD.
+This panel analyzes 3 genes associated with hereditary Alzheimer's disease.

-Pharmacogenomics (PGx) lab testing has become increasingly useful in the managing of medications in clinical practice.
-By utilizing PGx lab test results, clinicians may now more accurately determine how a patient can metabolize certain medications to assist in identifying whether a medication will not work, work as expected or cause adverse drug reactions (ADRs) that may result in increased morbidity or mortality.
-This testing covers genes which control descriptive P-450 enzymes or CYP enzymes, primarily located in the small intestine and liver and sometimes other genes such as HLA genes.
-Pharmacogenomic (PGx) testing can help avoid adverse drug reactions (ADRs) or medication inefficacy by assisting in the adjustment of current or future medication doses.
-It can also help predict the best medications to use or those to avoid in advance by eliminating much of the existing dosing or medication selection method of trial and error.
+Pharmacogenomics (PGx) laboratory testing has become increasingly useful in the management of medications in clinical practice.
+By utilizing PGx test results, clinicians can more accurately determine how a patient metabolizes certain medications, assisting in identifying whether a medication will be ineffective, work as expected, or cause adverse drug reactions (ADRs) that may result in increased morbidity or mortality.
+This testing covers genes encoding cytochrome P450 (CYP) enzymes, primarily located in the small intestine and liver, as well as other genes such as HLA genes.
+PGx testing can help avoid ADRs or medication inefficacy by guiding adjustments to current or future medication doses.
+It can also help identify the most appropriate medications to use — or those to avoid — thereby reducing reliance on the trial-and-error approach to dosing and medication selection.

 Clinical Reference (เอกสารอ้างอิง):